 Since you can’t change the situation, you might as well roll with it instead of resisting it.
 Resisting reality only intensifies your pain.

-For example, if your friend marries a terrible guy and she refuses to listen to your advice, let it go.
+For example, if your friend marries a terrible guy and she refuses to listen to your advice, then let it go.
 There’s nothing you can do to stop her anyway.
-We all learn most effectively from our mistakes.
+We all learn best from our mistakes.

 Maybe your friend starts taking addictive drugs, and they ignore your warnings?
 Let it go.
 Dwelling on it won’t rescue them.
 Besides, they might need to learn these harsh lessons to become the inspiring person they were meant to be.